JustinGuese/website-hugo-aigenticvibes/content/english/liveproducts/DocumentChat.md

 # Why Different Section
 why_different:
-  heading: "Why DocumentChat is Different"
+  heading: "Why DocumentChat is different from generic AI chatbots"
   intro: |
-    DocumentChat stands out from general AI chat tools through our focus on your specific company knowledge, enterprise-grade security, and proven track record with major clients.
+    DocumentChat focuses on your specific company knowledge, not the open internet.
+It combines secure hosting in Germany with transparent source references so teams can finally trust AI answers in their daily work.
   points:
     - title: "Knows Your Documents, Not General Knowledge"
       description: |
-        Unlike ChatGPT and similar tools, DocumentChat doesn't guess or hallucinate.
-It gives clear, accurate answers based on your own files, with sources included in every reply.
-That means less noise, more trust, and faster decisions.
+        Unlike general-purpose chatbots, DocumentChat answers based strictly on your own documents and emails.
+Each reply comes with clear source snippets and links, so you always see where information comes from.
     - title: "Enterprise-Grade Security & Privacy"
       description: |
-        **Hosting in Germany**: All data stored on German servers, ensuring no access by non-European hosting providers. **GDPR Compliant**: Meets the highest security and data protection standards. **Optional On-Premise**: For sensitive data, we offer AI models hosted in Germany to comply with BaFin, Hospital Information Security Law, and other strict requirements.
+        **Hosting in Germany** and **GDPR compliance** by design.
+For sensitive industries, optional on-premise and private-cloud deployments keep control fully in your hands.
-    - title: "Proven Track Record"
+    - title: "Built for knowledge-intensive teams"
       description: |
-        Developed by DataFortress.cloud, a German company specializing in enterprise-grade data engineering and machine learning.
-Our clients include VW, BMW, Porsche, HPE, and Atruvia (Volksbank & Sparkasse IT).
+        Designed for consulting, IT, legal, support and documentation teams that live in documents.
+Separate workspaces, access control and flexible integrations fit existing workflows instead of replacing them.
-    - title: "Team Collaboration"
+    - title: "Clear, verifiable answers"
       description: |
-        Build shared workspaces for your team.
-Create separate knowledge bases for different projects.
-Collaborate efficiently without information silos.
-    - title: "Integration Where You Work"
-      description: |
-        Connect DocumentChat to Microsoft Teams, Slack, WhatsApp, and other tools.
-Your team can access company knowledge directly where they already work.
-    - title: "Measurable Results"
-      description: |
-        Users report saving 18+ hours per week on average, reducing time spent searching for files by up to 70%, and getting answers in seconds instead of minutes or hours.
-    - title: "Source References Always Included"
-      description: |
-        Every answer includes the source document, so you can verify information and access the original file.
-No more wondering where information came from.
+        Every answer includes the relevant source snippets and links, so employees can quickly verify details, open the original document and trust the result.

 # Demo CTA
 demo_cta: